-For Collaborative Proposals Only: Each collaborating institution must submit an identical common narrative.
-Collaborative proposals will necessarily be longer than single-institution proposals.
-The common narrative may exceed the page limit described for the research narrative by 50%; i.e., 30 pages.
+For Collaborative Proposals: Each collaborating institution must submit an identical common narrative (No more than 20-pages).
 The common narrative must identify which tasks and activities will be performed by which of the collaborating institutions in every budget period of the proposed project.
-The budget and the budget justification-which are unique to each collaborating institution-may refer to parts of the common narrative to further identify each collaborating institution's activities in the joint project.
+The budget and the budget justification-which are unique to each collaborating institution-may be augmented by a statement of work to further identify each collaborating institution's activities in the joint project.
 There should be no ambiguity about each institution's role and participation in the collaborative group.

-SC will use the multiple applications associated with a collaborative group to create one consolidated document for merit review that consists of the common, identical application materials combined with a set of detailed budgets from the partner institutions.
-It is very important that every application in the collaborative group be identical (including the title) with the exception of the budget and budget justification pages.
+SC will use the multiple proposals associated with a collaborative group to create one consolidated document for merit review that consists of the common, identical proposal materials combined with a set of detailed budgets from the partner institutions.
+It is very important that every proposal in the collaborative group be identical (including the title) with the exception of the budget and budget justification pages.